 • Crowds: Fewer tourists, potential for better deals

-December Weather Highlight: Expect about 16 rainy days with an average of 258mm rainfall.
-Despite this, you can still enjoy about 8 hours of sunshine daily.
+December Weather: Expect about ~16 rainy days with an average of 258mm rainfall.
+Despite this, you can still enjoy about ~8 hours of sunshine daily.

 Best Time to Visit Bali